 I have my basics that I generally stick to when it comes to recording techniques, and then I’ll work with intuition for experimental stuff.

-Having been at it for 5+ years, what would you say the biggest challenge of running a studio?
+– Thanks for this interview Linn.
+It’s been great talking to you.
+As a final question, what would you say is the biggest challenge of running a studio?

 To keep everyone happy.
-Benny already has an established network of contacts.
-So we didn’t start Riksmixningsverket from nothing.
-Benny would also bring me places to meet new people and I would talk to them about the studio, which attracted more client.
+Benny already has an established network of contacts, so we didn’t start Riksmixningsverket from nothing.
+Benny would also bring me places to meet new people and I would talk to them about the studio, which attracted more clients.
 So I’ve never had the struggle of other studios.
-My biggest thing is to keep the place working and in good condition.
-The owners do their fair share of getting people in the door.
+My biggest thing is to keep the place working and in good condition, since the owners do their fair share of getting people in the door.